 Equity Coordinators - Each school has an Equity Coordinator assigned to respond to student and parent requests for information about the district's nondiscrimination policies as well as to receive complaints about discrimination and harassment.
-The Equity Coordinators for each school are listed on pages 14-16.
+The Equity Coordinators for each school are listed starting on page 15.